Role

 Internship Structure & Design Process

-My internship is structured around daily design meetings held Monday through Friday from 9:00–11:00 AM with a small UX team led by a Senior UX Architect.
-There are six designers on the team, each assigned individual sprints that we present and iterate on daily.
+My internship was structured around daily design meetings held Monday through Friday from 9:00 – 11:00 AM with a small UX team led by a Senior UX Architect.
+There were six designers on the team, each assigned individual sprints that we present and iterate on daily.

 My sprint focused on one central challenge: